 - Painters tape

 I love the look of my Industrial Modern Shelves in our reading nook.
+I collected 21 Open Shelving Kitchen Ideas you might like.
 They sit just outside our bedroom door and you have to pass them to come in to our room.
 I liked the idea of making a smaller version of those shelves and loved the rough cut wood I used.
 I just didn’t want the high price tag that came with buying that chunky exotic wood.
 I choose rough cut cedar instead, it’s is a great choice for the money and it’s easy to find in a variety of sizes.

 Step 1.
 Choose your wood.
 Do check to be sure the piece you’re picking out is straight.
 Hold one end and look down the length of the board to see if it’s warped or bowed.
 Mine was an 8 foot piece I had cut at the store for me.
 I didn’t seal my wood.
 I didn’t want it to be the littlest bit shiny.
 But, know that unsealed cedar will darken a little over time.